Tony Walton: Career

-Walton gave the Sherman Brothers the insight and inspiration for the Winnie the Pooh and the Honey Tree songs as is explained in the Sherman Brothers' joint autobiography, Walt's Time:
+Walton gave the Sherman Brothers the insight and inspiration for songs in Winnie the Pooh and the Honey Tree, as the Brothers explained in their joint autobiography, Walt's Time:

 Personal life and death

 Walton married his childhood sweetheart Julie Andrews in 1959, and together they had a daughter, Emma Walton Hamilton.
 Walton said that he fell in love with Andrews when they were children and he saw her playing the egg in a theatre production of Humpty Dumpty.
 They divorced in 1968 but remained close friends.
+Walton, Andrews, and their daughter worked together professionally several times, with Walton illustrating several children's books written by Andrews and their daughter.

 Walton married Gen LeRoy in 1991.
-Walton, Andrews and their daughter worked together professionally several times.
-He illustrated several children's books written by Andrews and their daughter.
-Walton died from complications of a stroke at his apartment in New York City on 2 March 2022, at the age of 87.
+He died from complications of a stroke at his apartment in New York City on 2 March 2022, at the age of 87.